HackerN64/F3DEX3/README.md

 - Results from many sub-objects are pushed into the same bounding flags value.
   Not only does this allow materials to be skipped, but the flags can then be popped and the individual sub-objects culled without any further processing.
+  Examining bounding shapes around multiple sub-objects can often determine that all the sub-objects are offscreen, while one giant bounding shape containing all the sub-objects may be onscreen.
 - The bounding flags value can be written directly with `SPLoadBoundingFlags`, allowing parts of DLs to be easily enabled or disabled from CPU code.
 - F3DEX3 also provides `SPPopCallVisible`; F3DEX2 did not directly have a method